siddharth485/Polira-TeamTracker/README.md

 # Polira

-A team task tracker for **Pacwin India** — a political-consulting workspace with a Kanban board, typed work-items under projects (epics), role-based access (Admin / Manager / Member), an org-hierarchy tree, per-person performance profiles (3D figure + charts + AI insight), and a WhatsApp ticket importer.

 Built with **React 19 + Vite + TypeScript + framer-motion**, a small **Node/Express**
 backend for **Google OAuth + Google Sheets** sync, **three.js** (react-three-fiber) for the 3D profile figure, and **recharts** for analytics.